 E. Email Use

-Employees, students and others considered to be the primary account holders are responsible for emails originating from their accounts.
+Employees, students and others considered to be the primary account holders are responsible for email messages originating from their accounts.

-Employees should use email in a responsible, effective and lawful manner.
+Employees must use email in a responsible, effective, and lawful manner.

-To ensure compliance with various laws and regulations and to ensure university business records are otherwise properly retained, university employee email accounts should be used for correspondence associated with an employee’s job duties.
-ITS will not use server forwarding rules to forward or automatically redirect employee emails to a non-FSU (private) email system or account, such as gmail.com, yahoo.com, comcast.net, etc. Employees may establish individual forwarding rules in their own email account settings.
-If an employee uses a private account for correspondence associated with an employee’s job duties, either sent or received, the employee is required to copy relevant emails to the employee’s primary university email account.Protected (confidential) and private information must be encrypted or password protected when transmitted via email.
+To ensure compliance with various laws and regulations and to ensure university business records are otherwise properly retained, @fsu.edu email accounts must be used for correspondence associated with an employee’s job duties.
+ITS will not use server forwarding rules to forward or automatically redirect employee emails to a non-FSU (private) email system or account, such as gmail.com, yahoo.com, comcast.net, etc. Protected (confidential) and private information should be encrypted or password protected when transmitted via email.

 University email accounts may not be used to send spam.